 ATP's overall investments are thus structured based on the nature of the liabilities and with limits aimed at ensuring that the investment strategy is and remains expedient and robust in relation to fluctuations in the financial markets.
 A key element in ATP's investment strategy is that the market risk of the investment portfolio is continuously adjusted to the size of the bonus potential, so that ATP's risks are within the risk budget at all times.
-During 2020, where the violent fluctuations in financial markets as a result of the Corona crisis led to relatively large fluctuations in the size of the bonus potential, the market risk of the investment portfolio was adjusted continuously.
-ATP's risks have therefore remained within the risk budget throughout the period, while a margin of maneuver has beem maintained in order to take controlled market risk.
+During 2021, the market risk of the investment portfolio was adjusted continuously and ATP's risks have therefore remained within the risk budget throughout the period.